 Senior Account Manager

-Back-orders and allocations are inevitable in any industry, and especially susceptible in the medical industry.
+are inevitable in any industry, and especially susceptible in the medical industry.
 With such a high demand for supplies, manufacturers either do not make a sufficient amount of products to match the rising number of sales or distributors warehouses underpredict how much stock would be needed.

 Sometimes, unforeseen natural disasters occur, leaving manufacturers and distributors without the opportunity to fulfill any orders.
 In 2018, there was an IV bag shortage due to Hurricane Maria in Puerto Rico; the Hurricane “amplified the IV bag shortage, in particular, sodium chloride 0.9% injection bags, which are ubiquitous in medical facilities and hospitals”.

 As a result, clients (in our case, physician offices, surgery centers, medical spas, biological laboratories) were left at large, scrambling to find any distributor with remaining stock to avoid disruptions in procedures.

 As the client, using a few simple strategies you can ensure some protection against back-ordered items and or during times of allocations.
 Of course, the following tactics are not absolute, but they offer a bit of peace of mind in times of need.
 Below are some ways that you can be empowered and ensure stock for your business:

 Using a single platform to fulfill all the orders from your medical practice will save you time, money, and help you establish a definitive buying history.
 In our industry, order histories serve as a way for buyers to collect data and make a judgment call on the amount of stock needed for each warehouse.

 By having loyalty to a single company, you will be dictating an exact and precise buying pattern, thus indirectly assisting the buyers in making more accurate predictions to meet the sales demand.
 During times of allocations, if an account has loyalty to a company, a spending history will provide a cushion of security